The call from Oslo, October 2020

 “No one in the world should go to bed hungry.
 No one”

-Telephone interview with David Beasley, executive director of the World Food Programme, immediately following the announcement of the 2020 Nobel Peace Prize.
+Telephone interview with David Beasley, executive director of the World Food Programme, immediately following the announcement of the 2020 Nobel Peace Prize on 9 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer at Nobel Media.

 “We cannot forget our neighbour,” says David Beasley.
 In this conversation, recorded moments after he had been told of the award of the Nobel Peace Prize during a meeting in Niger, he suggests that the responsibility for eradicating hunger lies with “every leader on the planet” and that at an individual level “people will be shocked by how much difference that can make by just caring.”
 “God knows, the people in the World Food Programme deserve this,” he continues.
 “This is the type of recognition that I think inspires others to step up and help their brothers and sisters in need.”